SAP-samples/btp-terraform-samples/released/discovery_center/mission_3585_trial/README.md

 But if you have already used services and/or setup subscriptions in your trial account, you have to make sure that you free up these resources to start with this setup here (i.e. delete the corresponding services/subscriptions used for this Discover Center Mission setup).
 Otherwise the setup would fail!

-For this mission setup the following resource (app subscription) is used:
+For this mission setup the following resources (app subscriptions) is used:

-- SAP Build Work Zone, standard edition (Subscription)
+- SAP Build Work Zone, standard edition
+- Continuous Integration & Delivery

 You could delete these resources in your [BTP Trial Cockpit](https://cockpit.btp.cloud.sap/trial) on the corresponding trial subaccount pages
 - Services > Instances and Subscriptions